mercedes-benz/sechub-plugin-intellij/README.md

 ## Installation
-You will find the plugin at IntelliJ marketplace when searching for term `sechub`.
-It's also listed at https://plugins.jetbrains.com/plugin/15424-sechub
+You will find the plugin at IntelliJ marketplace when searching for term `sechub` (it's also listed at https://plugins.jetbrains.com/plugin/23379-sechub).

 ### Stable versions
 Simply search for term `sechub` in your marketplace settings and install the latest plugin.

-### Alpha versions
-Alpha versions are versions not already full tested but available for community to test the newest features etc.

-When you want to install those plugins, you must add custom plugin repository https://plugins.jetbrains.com/plugins/beta/list but it is necessary to add this repository to your IDE settings.

-After this you will be able to install the plugin as usual.

 ## Contributing